 * The first turboprop-powered W.35 prototype, designated "Wyvern TF.2", performed its initial flight on 18 January 1949, again with Penrose at the controls; it was a short hop, the cockpit filling up with smoke, due to fuel leaking onto the engine exhaust pipe.
 This machine was powered by the Clyde engine, driving a 6-blade Rotol contraprop.
 It was followed before the end of the year by the two Python-powered machines, which were longer and heftier than the Clyde machine since the Python was bigger.
 Trials dictated fit of a taller tailfin, as well as the tailplane with dihedral.
 One of the two Python machines was lost in a landing accident in October 1949 -- which killed pilot Mike Graves, along with three people in a house beyond the end of the runway at Yeovil.

 The Python-powered variant was seen as promising enough to lead to a contract for 20 pre-production TF.2 machines, the first flying on 16 February 1950, though only 13 would be built in all.
-The pre-production machines were similar to the original TF.2 prototypes, but with changes incorporated in the prototypes during evaluation and some new fixes, most prominently a Python 2 engine that addressed the slow throttle response of the Python 1 of the prototypes -- by the simple measure of running the Python 2 at constant RPM and using prop pitch to control power.
+The pre-production machines were similar to the original TF.2 prototypes, but with changes incorporated in the prototypes during evaluation and some new fixes, most prominently a Python 2 engine that addressed the slow throttle response of the Python 1 of the prototypes -- by the simple measure of running the Python 2 at constant RPM, and using prop pitch to control power transfer.
 The Python 2 would have problems of its own, however, occasionally suffering from violent and damaging engine surges.
 The TF.2 also featured a Martin-Baker Mark 1B ejection seat, replacing the ML-built ejection seat of the prototypes.